VolhaP87/Cryptocurrency_Prediction_Analysis/README.md

 The p-value associated with the Dickey-Fuller statistical test was equal to 0.008, which was less than 0.05, so it was possible to assume that the differenced data was stationary.

 #### Random Walk Model
-Random Walk Model yielded AIC of 414.83 and RMSE of 10.96 for the train set.
+Random Walk Model yielded AIC of 414.83.

 Before plotting Autoregressive and Moving Average Models, autocorrelation and partial autocorrelation were plotted.